High-speed rail in China: Ridership

 China Railway reports the number of passengers carried by high-speed EMU train sets and this figure is frequently reported as high-speed ridership, even though this figure includes passengers from EMU trains providing sub-high speed service.
 In 2007, CRH EMU trains running on conventional track upgraded in the sixth round of the "Speed-up Campaign" carried 61 million passengers, before the country's first high-speed rail line, the Beijing–Tianjin intercity railway, opened in August 2008.

 In 2018, China Railway operated 3,970.5 pairs of passenger train service, of which 2,775 pairs were carried by EMU train sets.
 Of the 3.313 billion passenger-trips delivered by China Railway in 2018, EMU train sets carried 2.001 billion passenger-trips.
 This EMU passenger figure includes ridership from certain D- and C-class trains that are technically not within the definition of high-speed rail in China, as well as ridership from EMU train sets serving routes on conventional track or routes that combine high-speed track and conventional track.
 Nevertheless, by any measure, high-speed rail ridership in China has grown rapidly with expansion of the high-speed rail network and EMU service since 2008.

 China is the third country, after Japan and France, to have one billion cumulative HSR passengers.
 In 2018, annual ridership on EMU train sets, which encompasses officially defined high-speed rail service as well as certain sub-high-speed service routes, accounted for about two-thirds of all regional rail trips (not including urban trains) in China.
 At the end of 2018, cumulative passengers delivered by EMU trains is reported to be over 9 billion.

+The International Union of Railways (UIC) reports annual high-speed traffic attributed to China State Railway Group Company at 46.32 billion passenger-kilometres in 2010 and 438.61 billion in 2022.

+Annual high-speed traffic attributed by UIC to China State Railway Group Company, in billions of passenger-kilometres.
+Periods use the source’s year labels and are bounded to 2010–2022, the coverage in the UIC table updated 1 February 2025; this is not a passenger-count series, and later or provisional values are excluded.